faabiopontes/daily-dose-of-development/modern-react-with-redux/app4-pics/README.md

 3. We call setState with the new value
 4. Component rerenders
 5. Input is told what its value is (coming from state)

+## Understanding 'this' in Javascript
+- In 95% of the cases, **this** is related to the object to left when invoking the function, not when the function is attributed to some variable or element as callback